Our Team

 A native of Evans, GA, Glisson holds two bachelor’s degrees, in religion and in history, a master’s degree in Southern Studies, and a Ph.D. in American Studies from the College of William and Mary.
 She has numerous publications, has produced three documentary films, and is often called upon by journalists and academics as a public intellectual in matters of race and reconciliation.
 She presents frequently on the anti-racism and how to move to interdependence, both nationally and internationally.

 She has been widely recognized for her leadership, including being named a “Boundbreaker: People Who Make a Difference” by NPR in 2016 and a Champion of Justice by the Mississippi Center for Justice as one of "The Courageous Thirteen," who challenged Mississippi's discriminatory HB1523 bill against the LGBTQIA community in Barber v.
 Bryant in 2016.
-She has twice been a Salzburg Fellow and was recently named the Pamela Krasney Moral Courage Fellow at Mesa Refuge.
+She has twice been a Salzburg Fellow.
+In 2022, Mesa Refuge named her the Pamela Krasney Moral Courage Fellow at Mesa Refuge.
+In April, 2023, she supported the first family circle reunion of the enslaved and enslavers of Arlington House, most well-known as Robert E. Lee's plantation, an effort that was the culmination of over two years of guided conversation, using Glisson's Welcome Table healing and reckoning process.
+The next month, she joined Columbia University's three-year Square One: Collaborative on Reckoning and Justice as a Fellow.